ObiOne84/django-chefs-helper/README.md

 4. Review Model

     - The Review model represents user reviews for a specific recipe within the recipe management system.
-It includes essential details such as the reviewer's name, email, the content of the review, creation timestamp, and an approval status.
+It includes essential details such as the reviewer's name, email, the content of the review, creation timestamp, and approval status.

     - Fields: